digitalfabrik/integreat-app/native/docs/manual-builds.md

 More information about the necessary environment variables can be found [here](../../docs/cicd.md#environment-variables-and-dependencies).

-- Setup the production JKS:
+- Set up the production JKS:

 ```bash
 cd android && bundle exec fastlane keystore